RiteshKumar2e/MNIST-Digit-Classification/README.md

-# MNIST Digit Classification with Neural Network
+# MNIST Digit Classification using Neural Networks

-This project demonstrates how to train a neural network model using the MNIST dataset for handwritten digit classification.
-The model is built using TensorFlow and Keras, with evaluation methods like accuracy, confusion matrix, and accuracy per class visualization.
+This repository contains a deep learning model built with **TensorFlow** and **Keras** to classify handwritten digits from the **MNIST** dataset.
+The model is trained using a simple neural network architecture, evaluated with accuracy metrics, and visualized using confusion matrices and other graphical representations.

-## Project Structure
+## Overview

-- **mnist_classifier.py**: Python script containing the implementation of the model.
+The **MNIST** dataset is a collection of 70,000 images of handwritten digits (0–9) used for training and testing image classification models.
+This project demonstrates the following:

+- Loading and preprocessing the MNIST dataset.
+- Building a feedforward neural network using **TensorFlow** and **Keras**.
+- Evaluating the model's performance with various metrics.
-- **README.md**: This file containing the project description and instructions.
+- Visualizing the results with **Matplotlib** and **Seaborn**.

-- **requirements.txt**: List of required dependencies for the project.
+## Features

+- **Model Architecture**: A simple neural network with fully connected layers.
+- **Training**: 5 epochs of training using the Adam optimizer and categorical crossentropy loss.
+- **Evaluation**: Test accuracy and per-class accuracy calculations.
+- **Visualization**:
+    - Confusion matrix heatmap to visualize true vs. predicted labels.
+    - Accuracy per digit class bar chart.
+    - Displaying sample test images with predicted vs. true labels.

-## Requirements
+## Installation

+### Prerequisites

-To run this project, you need to install the following dependencies:
+To run this project, you need Python (3.6 or higher) installed.
+The following Python libraries are required:

-- `tensorflow` for building and training the neural network.
+- **TensorFlow**: For building and training the neural network model.
-- `numpy` for numerical computations.
+- **NumPy**: For numerical operations and array manipulation.
-- `matplotlib` for plotting the results.
+- **Matplotlib**: For plotting and visualizing data.
-- `seaborn` for enhanced visualizations.
-- `scikit-learn` for generating confusion matrices.
+- **Seaborn**: For enhanced visualization, particularly confusion matrices.
+- **scikit-learn**: For computing the confusion matrix and additional metrics.

+### Install Dependencies

+You can install all dependencies using the following command:

 You can install them using `pip`: